Sherwood, Arkansas

 Sherwood is a city in Pulaski County, Arkansas, United States.
 As of the 2020 census, the population of the city was 32,731, making it the 13th most populous city in Arkansas.
 It is part of the Little Rock-North Little Rock-Conway metropolitan area with 699,757 people according to the 2010 census.

 History

 Sherwood was officially incorporated as a town on April 22, 1948.
 Sherwood moved to a city of Second Class on September 16, 1957, and subsequently as a city of First Class on April 30, 1971.

 On March 31, 2023, a damaging tornado passed through Sherwood causing damage.
 The tornado originally touched down near Little Rock, before it continued on a path which went through Sherwood.

+Gravel Ridge was a census-designated place in Pulaski County that was annexed into the city of Sherwood in 2008.
+Gravel Ridge had a population of 3,232 and total area of 1.9 sqmi, as of the 2000 census.
+In a 2008 special election, Gravel Ridge was annexation by Sherwood.

+In 2009, $219,913 was stolen from the city's checking account through an unauthorized online electronic transfer.

+In 2016, a local judge and the city faced a lawsuit after being accused of sending debtors to jail.

 Geography

 According to the United States Census Bureau, the city has a total area of 54.0 km2, of which 53.4 km2 is land and 0.6 km2, or 1.15%, is water.